Infineon/azure-optiga-trust-m/README.md

         #endif
         ```
     - To enable server validation using OPTIGA, region specific server root CA certificate must be loaded in any of OPTIGA data object either by personalization or by writing to object using OPTIGA write API
-    - To load trust anchor using OPTIGA write API, modify file <esp-idf\components\optiga\optiga\optiga_trust.c> as below
+    - To load trust anchor using OPTIGA write API, modify file <azure-optiga-trust-m\components\optiga\optiga\optiga_trust.c> as below
         - Define OPTIGA_TA with optiga data object where server root CA requires to be loaded and define trust_anchor with region specific root CA in API "write_optiga_trust_anchor(void)"
         - Note: user can either choose from available certificate or can provide specific certificate
             ```sh